nextcloud/app_api/.github/SECURITY.md

 ## Supported Versions

-Only the latest non beta release version of `app_ecosystem_v2` are currently being supported with security updates.
+Only the latest non beta release version of `app_api` are currently being supported with security updates.

 ## Reporting a Vulnerability